This page explains Anthos clusters on VMware (GKE on-prem) storage concepts.

 vSphere CSI driver

 By default, Anthos clusters on VMware leverages the in-tree volume plug-in from VMware, vSphere Cloud Provider (VCP), which automatically enables support for VMware datastores including vSAN.
-The vSphere CSI driver is automatically deployed in Anthos clusters on VMware clusters, and is available as a preview feature starting with Anthos clusters on VMware version 1.5.
+The vSphere CSI driver is the vSphere volume driver implementation of the Container Storage Interface and is a component of VMware Cloud Native Storage.
+It is automatically deployed in Anthos clusters on VMware, and is generally available starting with Anthos clusters on VMware version 1.7.

 CSI Volume snapshots